François-Paul Brueys d'Aigalliers

-Vice-Admiral François-Paul Brueys d'Aigalliers, Comte de Brueys (12 February 1753 – 1 August 1798) was a French Navy officer who served in the American Revolutionary War and French Revolutionary Wars.
+Vice-Admiral François-Paul Brueys d'Aigalliers, Comte de Brueys (11 February 1753 – 1 August 1798) was a French Navy officer who served in the American Revolutionary War and French Revolutionary Wars.
 He commanded the French fleet in the Mediterranean campaign of 1798 until his death at the Battle of the Nile.

 Early life and naval career

-François-Paul Brueys d'Aigalliers was born on 12 February 1753 in Uzès, Languedoc into an aristocratic family.
+François-Paul Brueys d'Aigalliers was born on 11 February 1753 in Uzès, Languedoc into an aristocratic family.
 Joining the French Navy at the age of 13, he joined the crew of the 74-gun Protecteur as a volunteer in 1766 and served in several campaigns in the Levant.
-Becoming a Garde de la Marine in 1768, Brueys participated in the 1770 Tunis expedition on the 32-gun Atalante and went to Saint Domingue onboard the 64-gun Actionnaire, though he was forced to leave the West Indies after contracting a tropical disease and returned to France, where Brueys served on shore establishments, mostly on France's southern coast.
+Becoming a Garde de la Marine in 1768, Brueys participated in the 1770 Tunis expedition on the 32-gun Atalante and went to Saint Domingue on board the 64-gun Actionnaire, though he was forced to leave the West Indies after contracting a tropical disease and returned to France, where Brueys served on shore establishments, mostly on France's southern coast.

 Brueys was promoted to ship-of-the-line ensign in 1777 and again to ship-of-the-line lieutenant in April 1780, before serving on the 110-gun Terrible then the 74-gun Zélé in Admiral Luc Urbain du Bouëxic, comte de Guichen's squadron.
 He fought in the Battle of Martinique on 17 April along with two further engagements on 15 May and 19 May, along with the Battle of Fort Royal in late April 1781.
 Brueys was also present at the Battle of the Chesapeake in September 1781 and the Battle of Saint Kitts in February 1782.
 He then moved to the frigate Vestale, and was not present at the Battle of the Saintes.
 Brueys was made a Knight of the Order of Saint Louis at the end of the war.

 Once peace was signed between Britain and France in 1783, Brueys was put in command of the aviso Chien de Chasse, serving for four years in the Antilles and off the American coast.
 In 1787, he was given command of another aviso, Coureur, which he cruised along the coasts of Latin America.
 Brueys proceeded to return to France, where he took command of the fluyt Barbeau before taking one year's leave between 1788 and 1789.
 In 1790, he was given command of the corvette Poulette.
 Brueys sailed her from Toulon to Algiers with the French consul general at the Regency of Algiers.
 Poulette also transported dispatches for the Levant Fleet and French consuls in the Levant.